Hedda Gabler: Productions

 In 2011, the performance of a production of the play as translated and directed by Vahid Rahbani was stopped in Tehran, Iran.
-Vahid Rahbani was summoned to court for inquiry after an Iranian news agency blasted the classic drama in a review and described it as "vulgar" and "hedonistic" with symbols of "sexual slavery cult."
+Rahbani was summoned to court for inquiry after an Iranian news agency blasted the classic drama in a review and described it as "vulgar" and "hedonistic" with symbols of a "sexual slavery cult."

 In February 2011, a Serbian production premiered at the National Theatre in Belgrade.

 A 2012 Brian Friel adaptation of the play staged at London's The Old Vic theatre received mixed reviews, especially for Sheridan Smith in the lead role.

 In 2012, Hedda Gabler was staged at the Royal and Derngate Theatre in Northampton, directed by Jonathan Munby.
-The production featured Emma Hamilton in the title role, with her performance receiving attention for its emotional depth and complexity, capturing the struggle of Ibsen's protagonist.
+The production featured Emma Hamilton in the title role, with her performance receiving attention for its "emotional depth and complexity, capturing the struggle of Ibsen's protagonist."

 In 2015, Hedda Gabler was staged at the Taras Shevchenko Dnipro National Academic Ukrainian Music and Drama Theatre in Ukraine.
 The production was directed by Diana Stein, with Nataliya Tafi in the title role.

 The play was staged in 2015 at Madrid's María Guerrero.
 The production, which received mixed reviews, was directed by Eduardo Vasco and presented a text that was adapted by the Spanish playwright Yolanda Pallín with Cayetana Guillén Cuervo playing the lead role.

-In 2016, Tony Award-winning director Ivo van Hove made his National Theatre debut in London with a period-less production of Ibsen's masterpiece.
+In 2016, Tony Award-winning director Ivo van Hove made his National Theatre debut in London with a period-less production of the play.
 This new version by Patrick Marber featured Ruth Wilson in the title role and Rafe Spall as Brack.

 In 2017, a ballet interpretation of the play premiered at the Norwegian National Opera and Ballet under the direction of Marit Moum Aune.

-In January 2019, Richmond Shakespeare Society staged the third production of Hedda Gabler in the Society's history.
-Hedda was portrayed by Amanda Adams and Judge Brack by Nigel Cole.

 Since May 2019, the play has been staged in the National Theatre, Warsaw, with Hedda portrayed by Wiktoria Gorodeckaja.

 In February 2023, the play was performed at Mulae Arts Factory (문래예술공장) in Seoul, South Korea.
-Director was Song Sun-ho (송선호).
+The director was Song Sun-ho (송선호).

 The play was part of the 2024 season of the Stratford Festival.

+In February 2026, the play was performed at The Old Globe Theatre in San Diego, California.
+The adaptation by Erin Cressida Wilson starred Katie Holmes as Hedda with Charlie Barnett as George.

+In March 2026, the play was performed in Oslo, Norway in English for the first time by Oslo English Players.